nickbrandt/GitLab/doc/user/project/web_ide/index.md

     NODE_ENV: "test"
 ```

-Once the terminal has started, the console is displayed and we could access
+After the terminal has started, the console is displayed and we could access
 the project repository files.

 **Important**.
 The terminal job is branch dependent.
 This means that the